minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 RMAN>
 ```

 7. Shutdown and mount the database again.
+Replace `ORCL_nrt1d4` with your standby db unique name.

 ```
 RMAN> shutdown immediate